Bafta Film Awards 2023 winners, as they are announced

 A Drifting Up

-An Irish Goodbye
+An Irish Goodbye (WINNER)

 EE RISING STAR AWARD (voted for by the public)